PKU-ICST-MIPL/CKRM_TCSVT2020/README.md

 ## help

-For any questions, fell  free to open an issue or contact us. (wen_zhang@pku.edu.cn)
+For any questions, feel  free to open an issue or contact us. (wen_zhang@pku.edu.cn)